 We have several small gardens around the school that are planted and maintained by our children and our gardening guru, Mrs Sanders.
 Some of these are used for growing vegetables and others are planted with a mixture of annuals and perennial plants.
 One of these gardens is a wildlife garden with bird feeders and nesting boxes.
 We regularly use these features of our grounds for teaching aspects of the curriculum.
 We have also created a Sensory Garden in school that all of the children can enjoy.

 The grass area to the front of the school has been turned into a Forest School.
 This area is used once a week by children from Year 2 and Year 5 who enjoy an afternoon of outdoor activities and learning experiences.
+It has an impressive Viking longship complete with a dragon figure head made from woven willow withies that the children made with mrs Parkes, our Arts Development Officer.

 Our staff aim to give your children a very high standard of education and care.
 We ensure their safety and security throughout the school day and cater for individual needs wherever possible.
 We have an open-door policy in school and we are happy to deal with any concerns or problems you might have from time to time as sensitively and as quickly as possible.